 Upon arrival to the Site, all IPGC employees, contract workers, and third-party contractors must check in/out at Security.
+A COVID-19 screening must also be completed per Section 3.8.

 2.2 Third-Party Contractor Management

 Prior to working at the PAP, all third-party prime contractors must maintain an active registration with ISNetworld and maintain a grade of A or B. Lower tier subcontractors are currently not required to be registered in ISNetworld, but this requirement may change at the discretion of IPGC.